App Monetization 101: How to Build a Sustainable Revenue Stream

 - Maximize revenue with in-app bidding

-Our software’s recommendation engine, AXON uses machine learning to match you with relevant users that would most likely download and engage with your app.
-AppDiscovery helps find the right users at scale and seamlessly integrates with our in-app bidding solution, MAX.
+Our software’s recommendation engine — AXON — uses machine learning to match you with relevant users that are most likely to download and engage with your app.
+AppDiscovery helps find the right users at scale, and seamlessly integrates with our in-app bidding solution, MAX.

 Combine these solutions to positively impact your bottom line and get started with AppLovin today.